 Moving from reaction to revolution

-Members of the healthcare ecosystem must present information about benefits more clearly to people to boost adoption and to help them understand how technology can support a more human healthcare experience.
+Healthcare providers should present clear information about the benefits of using digital technology, such as faster access to care.
+This will boost adoption and demonstrate to people how technology can support a more human healthcare experience.